 Industry Analysis & Industry Trends

-The Software Publishing industry has sustained steady growth over the past five years, underpinned by increased online connectivity and the emergence of new technology.
-Smartphones, tablets and high-speed internet access have led to the development of new software that substantially enhances the use of the new hardware.
-Smartphones can now hold games and software with a variety of purposes.
-Software purchases have bounced back from their sudden decline during the economic downturn.
-Industry revenue is forecast to expand by an annualised 4.1% in the five years through 2014-15.
-Revenue is projected to rise by 4.8% in 2014-15, to reach $1.5 billion.
+The Software Publishing industry has grown steadily over the past five years, underpinned by increased online connectivity and the emergence of new technology.
+Increased access to high-speed internet has encouraged the development of software to take advantage of new hardware, such as smartphones and tablets.
+In particular, software development for smartphones and tablets has grown strongly, with new products being developed to carry out functions that were once the domain of PCs and gaming consoles.
+Industry revenue is expected to rise by an annualised 4.1% over the five years through 2014-15.
+This growth includes a projected increase of 4.8% in 2014-15, to reach $1.5 billion.

 The industry faces strong external competition from large foreign software publishers such as Microsoft... purchase to read more